-Yes, today is Ice Cream for Breakfast Day.
+Yes, February 5 really is Ice Cream for Breakfast Day.
 Ice cream has been around for over 2,000 years, ever since the Romans mixed fruit with ice for a tasty snack.
-When electricity came along in the 1800s, freezers made it even easier to keep ice cream cold.
-Then during a blizzard in 1966, a mom named Florence Rappaport gave her kids ice cream for breakfast, since they were all stuck inside.
-They did the same thing a year later.
-When the kids went off to college, they told friends about this crazy idea, and a holiday was born.
-And hey, why not?
-If you top your ice cream with nuts, berries and granola on a whole grain waffle, it’s almost a healthy meal.
-If you missed Ice Cream for Breakfast this morning, try it tomorrow!
+But during a blizzard in 1966, a mom named Florence Rappaport gave her kids ice cream for breakfast since they were all stuck inside.
+They did the same thing every year after that and told friends about it.
+Now it’s a holiday we can all celebrate!

-Wee ones: How many scoops of yummy “stuff” are on the waffle in the photo?
+Wee ones: How many ice cream cones can you count in the photo?

 Little kids: If you scoop chocolate, vanilla, mint, peanut butter cup, and coffee chip, which of those flavors is the 4th one?
 Bonus: If you’re hungry enough to eat only 3 of those flavors, how many flavors do you leave behind?

 Big kids: If you eat ice cream for breakfast only 1 day this year, how many days do you not eat it?
 Bonus: If you scoop your ice cream for breakfast at 7:55 am, and it melts completely in 27 minutes, will you get to eat any in ice cream form at 8:30 am?

 Little kids: Peanut butter cup.
 Bonus: 2 flavors.